bernardio5/proportion/README.md

 It's not yet in the usual JavaScript object style; sorry, I got a strange template.
 I intend to change to something closer to the airBnB style.

 Goals: I just like Euclid, you know?
-The "input/figures" directory contains some images that inspired me.
+The "input" directory contains some images that inspired me.
 I want to be able to build geometric constructions for their own sakes.
 I did intend to continue until fonts could be built; an outline of TBD items is in that directory.
+There is a feint towards making the library work with Processing-- be my guest on filling that in; I'm going to be fonting.

-And the "examples" directory will demonstrate constructions from different sources.
+And the "constructions" directory will demonstrate constructions from different sources.

 Neal